Wednesday, November 26, 2008

 Gratin d'oeufs

 Couper des oeufs durs en rondelles, et les faire chauffer avec de la crème double en liant avec un peu de béchamel et de hollandaise.
 Assaisonner sel et poivre.
 Puis disposer dans un plat à gratin en étalant, et en parsemant de champignons de Paris émincés et revenus au vin blanc.
-Glacer à a salamander et server très chaud. –Fernand Point in Ma Gastronomie
+Glacer à a salamander et server très chaud. –Fernand Point

 Tasting Notes